Amebis/GEANTLink/README.md

 #### Building in Visual Studio IDE

-GÉANTLink has some submodules.
+This product has some submodules.
 When cloning Git repository, make sure to use `--recursive` Git switch to clone submodules too.
 Example:
 `git clone --recursive "https://github.com/Amebis/GEANTLink.git" "C:\Projects\GEANTLink"`

 After clone is complete, grant _Users_ local group read and execute permissions to `output` subfolder (when working folder is private).
-This allows _EapHost_ service to load GÉANTLink's DLL, and Event Viewer to display GÉANTLink events.
+This allows _EapHost_ service to load DLL, and Event Viewer to display events.

-GÉANTLink can be build and debugged opening _GEANTLink.sln_ in Visual C++ IDE.
+The product can be build and debugged opening _GEANTLink.sln_ in Visual C++ IDE.

 Before one can attempt to debug EAP DLLs, you should run `nmake register` from an elevated command prompt.
 See _Building in command line_ chapter below.

-Next, one must configure a network profile actually using GÉANTLink for the authentication.
+Next, one must configure a network profile to actually use one of this product's EAP modules for the authentication.

-GÉANTLink EAP modules are divided into two DLLs: backend (i.e. _EAPTTLS.dll_) and GUI (i.e. _EAPTTLSUI.dll_).
+EAP modules are divided into two DLLs: backend (i.e. _EAPTTLS.dll_) and GUI (i.e. _EAPTTLSUI.dll_).

 ##### Backend DLL